lofcz/sweetalert2-neutral/README.md

 ## If you use this library and find it useful, please share the fork existence [upstream](https://github.com/sweetalert2/sweetalert2/issues) by [opening an issue](https://github.com/sweetalert2/sweetalert2/issues/new?assignees=&labels=&template=01_bug_report.md) so other users impacted can migrate.

-This drop-in replacement fixes recent changes in Swal2 forcing Limonte's political views upon end-users, breaking automated tests and causing other harm along the way.
+This drop-in Swal2 replacement removes ~~recent~~ ongoing protestware "features" forcing Limonte's political views upon end-users, breaking automated tests and causing other harm along the way.

 Original library is now "prohibited" to use in certain countries.
-This is however stated only in the readme, not in the license you obtain the source with and therefore isn't legally binding.
+This is however stated only in the readme, not in the license you obtain the source with and therefore *probably* isn't legally binding.
 For users with `navigator.location` matching `ru`, `su` or `рф` the original library now aggressively replaces the entire page content with Limonte's political messages.

 ~~[There is now a 10% chance of displaying an unwanted banner & video on your site for visitors based on navigator.language if you are using upstream Swal2.](https://github.com/sweetalert2/sweetalert2/blob/main/src/SweetAlert.js#L235-L279)~~